Why Is My AC Not Blowing Cold Air? These 5 Reasons May Be The Causes

 Keep your ears open for hissing sounds or your eyes peeled for signs of dripping, as these could be telltale indicators of a slow leak.
 Leaks can lead to more than just a lack of cold air; they can cause increased humidity levels inside your home, making it feel warmer than the thermostat insists.

 If you suspect a leak, it’s time to call in an HVAC professional to ensure your system is sealed, recharged, and ready to beat the heat.
+This is one of the cases when finding out “why is my AC not blowing cold air” will lead you to experienced contractors due to the difficulty of the repair.

 3. Evaporator and Condenser Coil Concerns